(Aiste Ptakauske, Gabriel Gbadamosi, Linda Brogan and Chris Thorpe – Tampere, Finland 2005)

 This is now a major part of my work, so Im going to characterise the network by giving you some of the story…

-Twenty years ago I attended my first IETM in Vienna.
+In 1996 ago I attended my first IETM in Vienna.
 I found it primarily a frenzied 72 hours of networking, with time for three or four focused sessions to exchange practice, thinking and experience.
 Aside from local involvement in the first play to be written collaboratively on the internet, the only new theatre writing interest aired at the Meeting, revolved around the promotion and translation of work from minority languages (which the following year resulted in Theater Instituut Nederland’s Texts Crossing Borders gathering in Ljubljana).

 I remember feeling bewildered by the numbers of people and perplexed as to how I could facilitate playwrights’ engagement and participation.
 Critical mass yes, but how to move within the mass?
 Mobility was still a long way off becoming a Cultural Policy buzzword and I returned to London to the exigencies of domestic organisational turmoil.